sushiksha-wkc/scl-repo/README.md

-# scl-repo
+# Sushiksha Coding League
-One place to find all the materials and sample codes of Sushiksha Coding League (SCL) Workshops.
+One place to find all the materials and sample codes of SCL Workshops.